 MUS 485 HANDBELL METHODS AND MATERIALS provides basic techniques of handbell ringing; experience in performing handbell music, and planning and organizing a handbell choir.
-3 credits.
+3 credit hours.

 MUS 491 PARISH MUSIC PRACTICUM allows the student to gain first-hand experience in parish musical work.
 This course is a requirement for the Director of Parish Music major.
 Prerequisite: successful passing of keyboard proficiency exam.
-1 or more credits.
+1 or more credit hours.

 MUS 499 RECITAL provides a culminating experience in applied music.
 This course is taken in place of the student's applied music courses in the semester during which the recital is given.
 Prerequisite: Departmental approval.
-2 credits.
+1 or 2 credit hours.